tufan-gungor/tufan-gungor.github.io/_posts/2022-05-27-x86-calling-conventions.md

 - And in the second box, `0x14 (20) is added to the ESP`.
 As 5 arguments are sent to the stack and each argument takes up 4 bytes, `caller cleans the stack` 20 byte. `(2)`
 - In __cdecl, you will usually see the line `add esp,<area to be cleaned>,` 1 step after the function call.
 - And as seen in the last box, the `return value in EAX` is passed to the printf function to be printed. `(3)`
 - Also you can see that, the reverse engineering tools usually recognize calling functions.
 (Blue Underline in screenshot.)
 But we still won't trust the information there too much.
-We will examine the reason specifically under the "Why are calling conventions important ? " part.
+We will examine the reason specifically under the "Why are calling conventions important for reverse engineering ? " part.

 ### __stdcall